0P7-0U7/LEADER/README.md

 ### 1. Leader
 Plugged into the master computer handling Pure Data.
 Translates SLIP OSC into high-speed radio broadcasts.
+Its the DIRECTOR. it sends to every other device and receives from every other device, passing everything to your computer.
 ```cpp
 #include <LEADER.h>
 OSCLeader leader;